ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Win a Speed mode event with no damage to your car.`

-Speed events are a bit trickier than grip races in terms of car control, but this still should be your goal in any Speed event.
+Speed events are a bit trickier than grip races in terms of car control, but this should still be your goal in any given Speed event.

 ### [Restless](https://retroachievements.org/achievement/553489)

 `Score at least 5,000 points on a Sector Shootout event.`

-This one needs a good car and good management of sector points, you need to make sure not to go to hard in the first few laps so you can keep breaking the records you set.
+This one needs a good car and good management of sector points, you need to make sure not to go too hard too soon so you can keep breaking the records you set.

 General car recomendations are in [Appendix: Recommended Cars and Setups](#5-appendix-recommended-cars-and-setups).